-- than 65 percent of the dwelling units in the first 3,000 units are one-bedroom and studio units. - v.
-No certificate of occupancy shall be issued for the 4,000th Urban Residential unit until a report is filed with the Director of Community Development or designee demonstrating that no less than 65 percent of the dwelling units in the first 3,999 units are one-bedroom and studio units. - c.
-Internal Access.
-All dwelling units shall be accessed through an interior climate-controlled corridor, except for individual units designed along a street with access to a sidewalk such as a "stoop" design. - d.
+- 3. Internal Access.
+All dwelling units shall be accessed through an interior climate-controlled corridor, except for individual units designed along a street with access to a sidewalk such as a "stoop" design. - 4.
 Parking.
-Surface parking is allowed to satisfy the parking requirement for up to 600 Urban Residential dwelling units subject to the following: - i.
-Urban Residential parcels adjacent to the existing North/South powerline easement in the Urban Neighborhood and Flex Zone Character Areas. - ii.
-Surface parking shall be primarily contained in the interior of the block. - iii.
-The block face along primary or secondary streets shall meet a 75% building frontage requirement. - iv.
-Urban Residential with surface parking shall be a minimum of threestory buildings with upper floors accessed from climate-controlled corridors. - v.
-A certificate of occupancy for the first 300 surface-parked Urban Residential units shall not be issued until a building permit is issued for a nonresidential building, with office as the primary use, containing no less than 100,000 square feet. - vi.
-Parking for Urban Residential in excess of 600 units shall be provided by the Urban Residential parking requirement with not less than 70 percent of parking located in a parking structure or enclosed garage. - e.
+Surface parking is allowed to satisfy the parking requirement for up to 600 Urban Residential dwelling units subject to the following: - a.
+Urban Residential parcels adjacent to the existing North/South powerline easement in the Urban Neighborhood and Flex Zone Character Areas. - b.
+Surface parking shall be primarily contained in the interior of the block. - c.
+The block face along primary or secondary streets shall meet a 75% building frontage requirement. - d.
+Urban Residential with surface parking shall be a minimum of three-story buildings with upper floors accessed from climate-controlled corridors. - e.
+A certificate of occupancy for the first 300 surface-parked Urban Residential units shall not be issued until a building permit is issued for a nonresidential building, with office as the primary use, containing no less than 100,000 square feet. - Parking for Urban Residential in excess of 600 units shall be provided by the Urban Residential parking requirement with not less than 70 percent of parking located in a parking structure or enclosed garage. - 5.
 Connectivity.
-Pedestrian walkways shall, with the exception of private amenities, connect all on-site common areas, parking areas, open space, recreational facilities and to the adjacent public sidewalks within the Property.

-- Retail component.
-The first floor of buildings located on a Primary Building Frontage as depicted on the Regulating Plan shall be retail ready and constructed so that the underside of the second floor structure be built to a height to allow a minimum 14-foot-high first floor ceiling height and mechanical chases necessary for conversion to commercial uses. - g.
+Pedestrian walkways shall, with the exception of private amenities, connect all on-site common areas, parking areas, open space, recreational facilities and to the adjacent public sidewalks within the Property. - 6.
+Retail Component.
+The first floor of buildings located on a Primary Building Frontage as depicted on the Regulating Plan shall be retail ready and constructed so that the underside of the second floor structure be built to a height to allow a minimum 14-foot-high first floor ceiling height and mechanical chases necessary for conversion to commercial uses. - 7.
 Architecture.
 All buildings containing dwelling units shall be a minimum of three stories.
 Street-facing facades shall incorporate articulation and mix of color and materials consistent with the architectural style of the building to create diversity in the streetscape.
 All buildings are required to have consistent "four-sided" architectural treatments except for facades that are not visible from a street.
 Sloped roofs shall provide articulation, variations, parapets, gables, dormers or similar architectural elements to screen the roof and to break up the massiveness of the roof.